dmapper/server-query/README.md

 ```

 In order to bypass all checks for queries on some collections, just
 add those collection to the whitelist.
-This means that you will be able to user
+This means that you will be able to use
 the usual `model.query()` on those collections - both server-side and client-side.

 If you want to fine-grained access control to collections, please have a look